I met Rosalind at a songwriting workshop I held at the Paekākāriki Railway Station.

 Again, reading this after having been working on the composition of Then was very affirming.
 The connection Muriel has with energy and flow and her view of words being almost as physical entities gave extra power to musical possibilities - especially when considering the musicality as reflecting the environment, and in particular, the energy of the river.

 3. Radio signal / electricity - another possible addition to the palette is that of electrical sound.
 Given that the play is set in a radio station and my current readings regarding the make up of the body, and the relationship between electricity and water in regards to hydro-electric dams, this seems to be a great fit.
+Great for me also as playing with feedback tones can be both unpredictable and very evocative in tones.
+Here is a short sketch example of play with feedback (and also what probably was an unbalanced teapot).

 There is more immersing of the work and ideas of Muriel Rukeyser to be done, as well as working alongside Marian in the development of the play.
 I will address the musical influences thus far in another blog to come soon.